Lauren Roth, Psy.D.

 Bella

-Bella is a golden retriever who is in the process of getting certified as a therapy pet.
-She will not need much training, though.
+Bella is a Golden Retriever who is a certified therapy pet.
 She loves people and is a natural at her job!
-Bella makes an appearance at the office each week and is certainly a favorite staff member amongst clients (and coworkers).
 She enjoys walks, treats, and making everyone feel comfortable.